lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 ### Results
 **Get more data**
 Let's get more info with nanopore Sequencing
- * we have single chromosomes and single plasmids!
+ * Nostoc: We have single chromosomes and single plasmids!
+   - except for Bordeaux, not sufficient data
  * assemble all chloroplasts for comparative trees co-evolution
- * assemble all mitochondria too...
+ * assemble all mitochondria too
+   - find mito scaffolds in Azfi assembly
+   - recruit nanopore reads
+   - assemble, reduce, assemble

 **Azolla genus**
 * How similar (dis)similar are all *Nostoc azollae* in all *azolla* species.
 We take the data of chapter 3 and start comparing them.
     - anvio pangenomics and ANI figure.
 Gene content is the same
-    - phylogenomic tree Azolla genus Nostocs only, mirror with chloroplast tree
+    - phylogenomic tree Azolla genus Nostocs only
-    - all but _A. nilotica_ are the same.
+    - All the same except _A. nilotica_ and possibly _A. pinnata_.
+      - long branches Nanopore assemblies, hard to say anything about phylogeny without polishing with illumina data.
+        - Can I do some nanopore specific polishing?
+Didn't see much benefit from this in the anabaena project though...
       - nilotica is different OTU (stricly speaking)
       - Different in pangenomics as well?
+        - Any enrichment in the specific clusters

 All nostocs are alike in terms of genome structure and gene content.
 Being more than 99% similar, they are one species.